 "They won't hire misfit Dunmer like me.
 They think I'm a traitor for not being born in Morrowind.
 You, on the other hand, are Imperial—"

 "I'm only half," Daria corrected.
 "My father's a Nord."

 "Trust me, it's all the same to them.
-The point is, the Hlaalu hate the Empire, but they love to ingratiate themselves with the Empire's rich and moderately prosperous."
+The point is, the Hlaalu hate the Empire but love to ingratiate themselves with the Empire's rich—or failing that, the Empire's moderately prosperous."

 Daria nodded.
 "So in Morrowind, corruption and favoritism are rampant, the nobles stack the deck against everyone else, and life is all around miserable?"

 "Nice to know some things are the same the world over."

 Jane took a bite of bread.
 No longer able to deny her own hunger, Daria tore off a piece.
 Bracing herself, she stared at the bowl of scrib jelly, gray and glistening in the lantern light.
 Holding her breath, she took her bread and scooped up a big chunk of the stuff and jammed it into her mouth before she could chicken out.

 A roiling shock ran from the tip of her tongue to the pit of her stomach the moment she tasted the jelly, thick and viscous and oh so sour.
 She forced her teeth to close on the bread, the familiar texture fighting a losing battle with the slick alien condiment.
 Something crunched—maybe a tail segment or a leg.
 She didn't want to know.

 Somehow she choked it down.
 She swallowed and then grabbed her cup, raising it to her mouth for a deep gulp.
 The harsh taste of fermented comberry obliterated the jelly's noxious flavor.